oguzcansencan/JavaCourse-Homework2/README.md

         - getCarsByBrand(Car[] arr, String brand)
         - getCarsByModelAndAge(Car[] arr, String model, int age)
         - getCarsByYearAndPrice(Car[] arr, int year, int price)

+The three methods above are created to select cars depending on the specific attributes.

         - printCars(List<Car> list)
         - exportToTXT(String filename, List<Car> list)

-These first three methods above are created to select cars depending on the specific attributes.

-The last two methods are created to display the filtered lists.
+The last two methods above are created to display the filtered lists.

 Cars are created by random values and the four TXT files can be found in the project